emiliancristea/documentary-pipeline/README.md

 # Documentary Pipeline - End-to-End Video Production Automation

+> **PROPRIETARY CODE - NOT FOR REPRODUCTION OR USE**
+>
+> This repository is a **portfolio demonstration only**.
+The code is proprietary and is shared solely to showcase technical skills and expertise.
+No license is granted for reproduction, modification, distribution, or commercial/personal use.
+All rights reserved.

 A fully automated content production system that transforms a simple text brief into a complete, rendered video - with zero manual intervention.

 ## Key Skills Demonstrated